-7. The club must highly recommended to be one of the accredited UNESCO Clubs in the Philippines by the entitled person in the community or in school.
+7. The club must be highly recommended to be one of the accredited UNESCO Clubs in the Philippines by the entitled person in the community or school.

 8. The club should be intended to be accredited UNESCO Club and not forced by anyone.

 1. All the required documents are complete that submitted to the NCBUCP on time